kubermatic/docs/content/kubermatic/master/changelog/2.12/_index.en.md

 - The kube-proxy mode (ipvs/iptables) can now be configured.
 If not specified, it defaults to ipvs.
 - Addons can now read the AWS region  from the `kubermatic.io/aws-region` annotation on the cluster
 - Allow disabling of apiserver endpoint reconciling.
-- Allow cluster owner to manage RBACs from Kubermatic API
+- Allow cluster owner to manage RBACs from KKP API
 - The default service CIDR for new clusters was increased and changed from 10.10.10.0/24 to 10.240.16.0/20
 - Retries of the initial node deployment creation do not create an event anymore but continue to be logged at debug level.
 - Added option to enforce cluster cleanup in UI